Signed in as:

 filler@godaddy.com

 Reading decodable books helps children develop the skills they need to read fluently and independently.
 It is essential not to use other strategies to work out words (including guessing words, deducing meaning from pictures, grammar, context clues or whole word recognition).
 Children need to read books in a progressive sequence until they can decode unfamiliar words confidently.
-We make it possible for all your students to read the same book every night.
-Click on the sharing link below the book to see how easy it is to share (not available on mobile devices).

 Help pupils both at home and school with these daily activities for reading, spelling and writing.
 Master letter formation at phases 2 and 3 and quickly learn to spell using the read, cover, write method